GSA/resources.data.gov/pages/tools/how-to-get-your-open-data-on-datagov.md

 ![opendatagraphic](https://user-images.githubusercontent.com/49877323/66601676-78640580-eb76-11e9-9388-69ec9ee9952b.png)

 # Step 1: Organize your open data for the Data.gov Pipeline

+{:#step-1-organize-your-open-data-for-the-data-gov-pipeline}

 Getting your data source ready for harvesting by the Data.gov catalog depends on your data source type:
-1. **Federal Data with Project Open Data (non-geospatial):** The most common source is the Public Data Listing as required by the [Federal Open Data Policy](https://policy.cio.gov/open-data/) and the [OPEN Government Data Act (Title II of the Foundations for Evidence Based Policymaking Act)](https://www.congress.gov/bill/115th-congress/house-bill/4174/text).
+1. **Federal Data with Project Open Data (non-geospatial):**
+The most common source is the Public Data Listing as required by the [Federal Open Data Policy](https://policy.cio.gov/open-data/) and the [OPEN Government Data Act (Title II of the Foundations for Evidence Based Policymaking Act)](https://www.congress.gov/bill/115th-congress/house-bill/4174/text).
 2. **Federal Geospatial Data:** Federal maps, images, GIS products, and other location-based data resources.
 3. **Non-federal Data:**  Non-federal government sources are not covered by the Federal Open Data Policy, or OPEN Government Data Act, but can be included included in the Data.gov catalog voluntarily.

 The steps for all three types of data sources are described in detail below.

 ## Federal Data with Project Open Data
+{:#federal-data-with-project-open-data}

 Under the OPEN Government Data Act and the Open Data Policy, federal agencies are required to publish an enterprise data inventory, provided as a data.json file,using the standard [Project Open Data metadata schema](https://resources.data.gov/schemas/dcat-us/v1.1/).
 The machine readable listing, as a standalone JSON file on the agency’s website at `agency.gov/data.json.` This `data.json` file is what gets harvested to the Data.gov catalog.